 2) Dispelling myths about culture change

 - Myth 1: People don’t like change.
 Oh yes they do.
-(This is just an excuse, blaming others for the failure to create change)
+In reality people do like change: change they can control and feel a part of.
+This is a way to blame others for the failure to manage change.

 3) The overall culture change approach of successful Chief Executives: seven interacting parts

 This is how they approach organisational culture and behaviour change, with seven interacting components: